-Regular Breakfast and Lunch Menus are distributed and/or posted on the website mid-month for the following month and families may choose their order at that time.
+Regular Breakfast and Lunch Menus are posted on the website mid-month for the upcoming month and families may choose their order at that time.
 Regular and Vegetarian options are included on the menu.
-The allergen 4-week cycle menus are also posted on the website.
+The allergen 4-week cycle menu is also posted on the website.
 Families requesting an allergen meal option for a child must also complete the Special Dietary Statement for Allergen Meals and return to Cornerstone with the request.

-***Due to staffing and food preparation considerations, families will need to decide on regular, vegetarian, or special diet lunches by the month, and are not permitted to do so on a day-to-day or week-to-week basis.
+***Due to staffing and food preparation considerations, families will need to decide on regular, vegetarian, or special diet lunches on a monthly basis, and are not permitted to do so on a day-to-day or week-to-week basis.

 ***Please note: if your child has specific food allergies or dietary needs, please let the staff know so that we can arrange for a safe and edible and tasty meal.

 Healthy and nutritious food is a priority at Cornerstone School.
 The school has a “no sugar” and a “no nut” policy.
 Children are not offered products at school that contain refined sugar, nor will they be served items containing nuts.
 Lunches sent from home must comply with these policies.